 But to be fair, you wouldn’t know this Kunming existed unless you looked up.
 At the foot of the mega-glitz, the people of the “City of Eternal Spring” go quietly about their daily routines.
 The bakeries open first, enveloping the block with the smell of fresh bread.
 As shopkeepers pull their railings, countryside vendors start piling seasonal fruit and veggies along the side of the street leading up to the market.
 Then kids and young students come streaming and cluster around the ones who have a newer model of iPhone or perhaps access to 4G.
 It’s no big deal.
 China is embracing technology and along with that some change must happen.

-Bus as the fog is melt by a timid sun, an enchanted world is revealed before our eyes.
+As the fog melts under a timid sun, an enchanted world is revealed.

 Two more Chinese tourists are joining the party.
 One of the girls studies English at university, and she translates everything that the driver explains:

 ‘The tiered Honghe rice terraces were carved into the mountains by the Hani minority, who have lived in the region for more than 1,300 years.’

 The terraces are actually an ingenious (and so beautiful) system for bringing irrigation water down from the tops of the Ailao Mountains.